 Two years after Shope’s discovery, Dr F Peyton Rous described the progression of papilloma warts into cancer in animal experiments.
 Rous is famous for an earlier study in 1910 when he successfully demonstrated the link between tumour growth and viral infection in chickens, for which he was awarded a Nobel Prize in 1966.

-In 1977, Dr Harald zur Hausen published the first research linking the papilloma virus to cervical cancer.
-This was still controversial, but in the early 1980s he found two previously unknown virus types, HPV-16 and HPV-18, in tumours.
+In 1977, Dr Harald zur Hausen published the first research linking human papillomavirus to cervical cancer.
+His claim remained controversial until, in the early 1980s, he discovered two previously unknown virus types, HPV-16 and HPV-18, in cervical tumours.
 He was awarded the Nobel Prize for his work in 2008.

 More information on the history of HPV research and animal testing can be found on animalresearch.info.

 The discovery of CRPV and other papillomaviruses played a critical role in the development of vaccines against cervical cancer.
 Human papillomavirus can only survive in humans and cannot be studied in cell culture or be transmitted to other species.
 This creates serious obstacles for the development of treatments or vaccines.
 Testing the effectiveness of a possible vaccine usually involves challenge tests where the new vaccine is administered and then the virus or pathogen is introduced and researchers observe to see if the vaccine is effective in fighting off infection.
 Since the human papillomavirus can cause cancer, it was impossible to run that sort of experimental challenge in human volunteers.
 If the candidate vaccines hadn’t worked, the consequences could have been fatal.